abby-wankenobi/weather/README.md

-In the project directory, run:
+In the project directory, run to start:

 ### `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+To deploy:

 ### `npm run build`